A history of Philadelphia and the Union at the World Cup

 Philadelphia is thought by many to be the cradle of democracy, yet it has also historically been an incubator for soccer talent in the United States.

-Here’s a look at the World Cups the U.S. men’s team has participated in, as well the people involved with Philadelphia connections.
+Here’s a look at the World Cups the U.S. men’s team has participated in, the pepople in them with Philadelphia connections, and the Union connections to soccer’s biggest stage over the team’s history.

 Uruguay, 1930